na-na-hi/renget/archive/rzimh.md

 Inigo frowned.

 “Yeah..
 I know what that’s like.”
 Sometimes it seemed like it was Gigan who was in the hero course and not him.
 Like he didn't really matter.
-He was in a class of geniuses, and he was just a tag along to the shapeshifting dragon.
+He was in a class of geniuses, and he was just a tag-along to the shapeshifting dragon.
 He felt Gigan look up at him from his pocket. *I know it's not your fault, buddy.* Inigo leaned and patted her on the head.

 "Hey.
 What about all that dancing you did in your apartment?
 You're clearly very talented."
 He flashed a smile.

 She looked up at him like he had two-heads.
 "I was drunk..."

 "Yeah, but that didn't stop you.
-I think Curie the world famous dancer, could outdo Curie the healer."
+I think Curie the world-famous dancer, could outdo Curie the healer."

 "I'm not comfortable in fancy situations like this, and I'm a mess," she frowned.